Protect Your Eyes While Participating in Water Sports

 Pool water can have a harsh effect on your eyes, so the best precaution you can take is to wear goggles.
 Swim goggles are not just for competitive swimmers.
 It’s good practice to wear them anytime you are in the pool, lake or ocean.

 In addition, chlorine interacts with organic compounds that come off your body and forms chloramines, which act as irritants.
 You know that pool smell?
 Those are chloramines!
-And they can cause stinging, red eyes and blurry vision.
+And they can cause stinging, red eyes, dry eye and blurry vision.

 In lakes and oceans, your eyes are also exposed to microbes.
 Most often, they cause conjunctivitis in the eyes, but they can also lead to more serious issues.